A Window in Time (Part 2): To Lyon

 From there, they took a train and then a boat across the Channel where they began their adventures by hooking up with a good-looking “older” man in his twenties who already worked as a journalist.
 They were intrigued by his aura of left-wing professionalism and his dual Greek and British passports.

 They disembarked in Callais as the largest darkest orange full moon she’d ever seen rose over the tree-lined roads, golden fields of grain and red poppies spreading out on both sides.
-They camped in a tent with their new friend, putting up with some fairly gentlemanly groping, he trying to convince them to join him in Spain where he was headed for an extended vacation.
+They camped in a tent with their new friend, putting up with some fairly gentlemanly advances, he trying to convince them to join him in Spain where he was headed for an extended vacation.
 They refused, feeling in part still dutiful and in part, even in their innocence, divining what a good thing he thought he’d found with two young American girls, perhaps eventually willing.

 In the morning, he drove them into Paris in his Renault and deposited them in front of their student pension on the Left Bank on Rue des Ecoles where they’d somehow managed to rent a room for a month.
-They were enrolled in the summer French Intensive course for Foreigners at the Sorbonne, a process accomplished in those days totally by correspondence.
+They were enrolled in the summer French Intensive course for Foreigners at the Sorbonne, an application process accomplished in those days totally by correspondence.
 They shared a room on the third floor with french doors opening onto a tiny balcony with iron grillwork.
 There they could sit on the window sill and watch the life in the street below and become absorbed in the lives of the people in the opposite flats.

 After a while, when they had practically stopped attending classes, they met up one evening with a young Frenchman on the quay.
 Young and ready for opportunity, he had approached the international group sitting around a guitarist and focused on the two blond women speaking a mixture of English and French.
 He was from Strasbourg, working-class and adventurous.
 He impressed the girls by teaching them argot and gallantly buying them a special dictionary of slang from one of the bookstalls.